chaseruskin/legoHDL/README.md

 _lego_**HDL** is a simple, powerful, and flexible HDL package manager and development tool used through the command-line interface.
 It provides full package management capabilities as one would expect from premiere software package managers like Cargo, APT, PIP, and RubyGems and incorporates special functionality specific to HDL designing to rapidly improve development workflow.

+Inspired by the modular and fun building approach of LEGO® bricks, legoHDL brings modularity and management to the HDL world by enabling designs to be built as if they are LEGO® bricks.
+LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site or this project.

 Supports Linux, macOS, and Windows.

 Supports VHDL and Verilog/SystemVerilog with mixed language support.